dqops/dqo/docs/categories-of-data-quality-checks/how-to-detect-data-volume-issues-and-changes.md

   can be configured to compare the row count to the value from the previous day only when that value was captured.

 - The [*row_count_change_7_days*](../checks/table/volume/row-count-change-7-days.md) compares the current row count to a count captured seven days ago.
-This behavior avoids the influence of weekly seasonability by comparing Mondays to Mondays, Tuesdays to Tuesdays, etc.
+This behavior avoids the influence of weekly seasonality by comparing Mondays to Mondays, Tuesdays to Tuesdays, etc.

 - The [*row_count_change_30_days*](../checks/table/volume/row-count-change-30-days.md) compares the current row count